Documentation

 A dataset consists of the following:

-• Dataset rule- defines log filters using Lumigo syntax.
-Each log that meets the filter will be saved to the dataset
+• Dataset rule: defines log filters using Lumigo syntax.
+Every log that meets the filter will be saved to the dataset.

-• Retention period- available periods are according to your active log plan/s
+• Retention period: available periods, according to your active log plan or plans.

 Planning your datasets grouping strategy

-• Create datasets to meet your organization structure, or business questions (e.g. dataset per service, environment, etc.)
+• Create datasets to meet your organization structure, or business questions, such as dataset per service, environment, and more.

-• Define dataset rules using static filters or change infrequently (e.g. filter by team or business unit)
+• Define dataset rules using static filters or infrequent change, such as filter by team or business unit.

 📘

-Upon ingestion of a new log, it's checked against all dataset rules and stored in each dataset where the rule is satisfied.
+When a new log is ingested, it is checked against all dataset rules and stored in each dataset where the rule is satisfied.

-If none of the dataset rules were met, the log will be stored in the default dataset named default.
+If none of the dataset rules were met, the log will be stored in the default default dataset.

 📘

-Dataset rules apply for newly ingested logs, and will not affect previously ingested logs.
+Dataset rules are applied only to newly ingested logs, and will not affect previously ingested logs.
+If you want to apply dataset rules to previously ingested logs, reach out to Lumigo Support.

-Searching on columns provides with a much faster search experience.
-Therefore, Lumigo has an automatic solution for indexing your fields and according to the logic below:
+Searching on columns provides a much faster search experience.
+Lumigo has an automatic solution for indexing your fields that follows the logic below:

 1. When a significant amount of logs is ingested, the top frequent log fields will start to get indexed into columns.
-The rest of the log fields are stored using attributes.
+The rest of the log fields is stored using attributes.

-Sometimes you may perform a search on a field that wasn't indexed due to it's frequency.
+Sometimes you may perform a search on a field that was not indexed due to its frequency.
 In these cases, you can manually index these fields via the Optimized Fields page in the lumigo platform.

-In the Optimized Fields page, you can both edit/delete indexes automatically created by Lumigo, or create your own indexes to streamline searching on useful fields for your organization.
+In the Optimized Fields page, you can delete or edit indexes automatically created by Lumigo, or create your own indexes to streamline searching on useful fields for your organization.

 Using Lumigo Search Syntax, you can filter your logs on exact field value, or prefix the expected value using wildcards.

-1. Include/exclude field from query- A click on a specific log row opens the log viewer.
-When hovering on a specific log field, you can either include or exclude it from the query.
+1. Include/exclude field from query: Click on a single row to open the log viewer.
+When hovering a specific log field, you can either include or exclude it from the query.

 Field search example